 Vardø and Hornøya, Finnmark, Norway

-This field work included an excursion to Hornøya.
+This field work included two excursion to Hornøya.

-Hornøya is Norway’s easternmost point – a 0.4-square-kilometer island surrounded by the vast Barents Sea.
+Hornøya is a 0.4-square-kilometre island surrounded by the vast Barents Sea.
 The island is one of the most extreme places in northern Norway.
 It is ravaged by storm in the winter and bathed in midnight sun during the summer.
-The island has long fascinated a number of polar scientists, scientists and nature enthusiasts, and the fires have saved the lives of generations of sailors in the polar regions.
+The island has long fascinated a number of polar scientists, scientists and nature enthusiasts, and the lighthouses have saved the lives of generations of sailors in the polar regions.
 Although it has a rich history, Hornøya is probably best known for its famous colony with 80,000 seabirds, including 7,800 pairs of groves and approx. 500 pairs of the rare polar penguins.
 A visit to Hornøya teaches us what real wilderness is, while the island is very easily accessible from one of the northernmost civilized areas in the world.

 – source: http://www.hornoya.no/ (translated from Norwegian)